LambdaLabs/docsy-lambda-docs/content/en/cloud/api-add-ssh-key.md

 {{% /alert %}}

 {{% alert title="Note" color="info" %}}
-No more than a total of 1,024 SSH keys can be added to an account.
+You can add up to 1,024 SSH keys to your account.
 {{% /alert %}}

 # Add an existing SSH key to your account